 - The initial focus was on harm reduction education, which was lacking in many school curricula, specifically, hosting seminars and film screenings at local universities.

-- BSHRC membership expanded to include health professionals and community members.
+- BHRC membership expanded to include health professionals and community members.

-- Formalized volunteer partnership with the Baltimore City Health Department (BCHD) Community Risk Reduction Services (CRRS) Needle Exchange Program, guaranteeing volunteer placement at needle exchange for interested BSHRC members.
+- Formalized volunteer partnership with the Baltimore City Health Department (BCHD) Community Risk Reduction Services (CRRS) Needle Exchange Program, guaranteeing volunteer placement at needle exchange for interested BHRC members.

-- A BSHRC delegation attended the 2012 National Harm Reduction Conference in Portland, Oregon, delivering several presentations.
+- A BHRC delegation attended the 2012 National Harm Reduction Conference in Portland, Oregon, delivering several presentations.

 - Established Advisory Board comprised of local and national leaders experienced in harm reduction and the policy and political landscape in Baltimore.